5 ways to reduce server running costs

 ■Notes:

-Because web and database functions are run on a single server, the load on the server will increase.
+Since web and database functions will run on a single machine, the load on the server will increase.

-Also, because the server configuration will change, it may be necessary to rebuild the server and modify some programs.
+Also, because the server configuration will change, server reconstruction and some program modifications may be necessary.

 4. On-premise to cloud migration

-you can eliminate the need for physical equipment maintenance such as CPU, memory and disk replacement, reducing the cost of server management.
+eliminates the need for physical equipment maintenance such as CPU, memory, and disk replacement, thus reducing server management costs.

 Cloud Computing

-The cloud uses a pay-as-you-go model where you are charged only for what you use, which helps reduce unnecessary costs.
+Since the cloud uses a pay-as-you-go model where you are only charged for what you use, it's possible to reduce unnecessary costs.

-Depending on your current usage, it may not necessarily be cheaper, so you will need to compare it with your current server usage and calculate whether you can reduce costs.
+: Depending on your current usage, it is not guaranteed that the price will be lower.
+You will need to compare it with your current server usage and estimate whether cost savings are possible.

 5. Review your contract plan

-By paying in advance, you can reduce costs by signing up for a plan that is cheaper than usual.
+By paying in advance, you can opt for plans that are cheaper than usual, thus reducing costs.

 Change plan